 LIFE INSURANCE & ANNUITIES

 Life insurance policies and annuities are critical components of modern day financial, retirement and estate planning.
-However, all life insurance and annuities are not created equal and it is important to evaluate the products carefully.
+However, all life insurance products and annuities are not created equal and it is important to evaluate these products carefully.
 In addition, the financial safety net offered to policyholders and annuitants under state law varies widely.
 If the company you purchase your life insurance or annuity from goes belly up, it is important to know what protections you may – or may not – have.

 The extent to which the proceeds of annuity contracts are protected from creditors’ claims also varies widely from state to state.
 An individual may unwittingly compromise their protections by relocating from one state to another.

 Edward Stone Law can assist you in evaluating the risks associated with life settlements, structured settlement annuities, SPIA’s, group annuities and other life insurance related matters.

 Click here for recent news from Edward Stone Law on life insurance and annuities.